aldettinger/camel-quarkus-troubleshooting/README.md

 There is a first process assembling a command line to invoke the GraalVM `native image` tool.
 Then, a second process is actually running the built command line in order to create the executable.

-Let's open a shell in the `cq-troubleshooting-native`:
+Let's switch to the `cq-troubleshooting-native` folder:

 ```
 cd ~/dev/projects/camel-quarkus-troubleshooting/cq-troubleshooting-native